 - Strong returns and excellent work hours and available staff.

-- Purchase of the building and land package could potentially be negotiated with the local owners who are also customers.
+- The purchase of the building and land package could potentially be negotiated with the local owners who are also customers.

 Lakeland hub of activity

-- Business employs 4.5 staff in the busy season and year round a manager and cook.
+- The business employs 4.5 staff in the busy season and year-round a manager and cook.
 Could have someone run it for you or run as a family concern.

 Lakeland in the Cook Shire has many sunny laid-back charms and are proving ever more popular with buyers and investors.
 Especially with it being pandemic free zone!

 Nestled at the apex and gateway to Cape York and Cooktown.
-All those heading north to Laura, Coen, Weipa, Lakefield NP, the tip or to Cooktown must pass through Lakeland.
-The greater Cooktown region is a charming historical region, un-spoilt by the urgency of modern life and COVID-19 FREE.
-Its close proximity to the Great Barrier Reef coast, nearby reefs, deserted beaches and river systems make it an ideal fishing destination.
-While it is best known for its endemic wildlife, culture, history, bird watching and infamous barramundi stocks the region is an enchanting place to call home.
+All those heading north to Laura, Coen, Weipa, Lakefield NP, the tip, or to Cooktown must pass through Lakeland.
+The greater Cooktown region is a charming historical region, un-spoiled by the urgency of modern life and COVID-19 FREE.
+Its close proximity to the Great Barrier Reef coast, nearby reefs, deserted beaches, and river systems make it an ideal fishing destination.
+While it is best known for its endemic wildlife, culture, history, bird watching, and infamous barramundi stocks the region is an enchanting place to call home.

 AGENT: Hamish Haslop